 They have 5 different styles so there is something for everyone.
 My personal favorites are the Originals and the Winks!

-And because I know you will love these too, I have a FlutterHabit promo code just for you!
-Use code 10ALEXANDRA for 10% off your order through November 2nd at midnight.
+And because I know you will love these too, I have a FlutterHabit discount just for you!
+Use this link for 10% off your order!

 There is a slight learning curve but FlutterHabit has application videos and a facebook group for you to find inspiration and troubleshoot.
 And I'm always open to help!